vibsoft/Paytm_SDEChalenge/README.md

 5. Have the ability to reprocess historical data in case of bugs in the processing logic.

-** Solution**
+**Solution**:
 To implement requirements we would need the following high level components:
 - load balancing functionality to ensure high performance under high volume events number
 - services based on microservice architecture for horizontal scalability
 - hi-performance, fault-tolerant distributed streaming platform for asynchronous processing  - Kafka.
-- scalable and high-performing data storage  noSQL db (Casandra)  - Grafana and Influx db for time metrics service
+- scalable and high-performing data storage  noSQL db (Casandra)
+- Grafana and Influx db for time metrics service

 The following set of microservices will be used (diagram in PaytmLabs_DesignGoogleAnalitics.pptx) :
 1. events-accept: RESTful microservice which will accept customer events and have Kafka producers to publish data messages into Kafka topic streams.